-In April 2016, the Company issued 1,373,036 shares of the Company's common stock to Pharmsynthez, a related party, in connection with the conversion of convertible promissory notes and related interest.
-In addition, the Company issued 3,045,455 shares of common stock to Pharmsynthez in connection with the completion of the XBIO-101 asset transfer.

-This issuance was made by the Company pursuant to an exemption from the registration either (a) under the Securities Act generally, in that the transactions are between an issuer and sophisticated investors and do not involve any public offering within the meaning of Section 4(a)(2) or (b) under Regulation S promulgated under the Securities Act in that offers, sales and issuances are not made to persons in the United States and no directed selling efforts are made in the United States.
+In March 2017, we issued 125,397 shares of the Company's common stock to Pharmsynthez, our controlling stockholder, in connection with the conversion of its \$500,000 convertible promissory note and related interest as a result of the Company's public offering in November 2016 and Pharmsynthez subsequently exercising its rights to the shares.
+This issuance was made by us pursuant to an exemption from registration provided by (i) Section 4(a)(2) of the Securities Act, in that the transactions was between an issuer and sophisticated investor and did not involve any public offering and (ii) Regulation S promulgated under the Securities Act in that offers, sales and issuances were not made to persons in the United States and no directed selling efforts were made in the United States.